ludlovian/parsley/README.md

 For myself.
 To simply parse XML responses in JS.

-The underlying parser is a very simple state machine.
-It will throw on bad XML, but doesn't cope with anything other than plain vanilla.
+The underlying parser copes with most valid XML, including
+- basic elements, attributes & children
+- comments
+- XML declarations & processing instructions
+- CDATA blocks

+It does not validate.
+It doesn't cope with DTDs.
+It applies no semantic knowledge.

+I use it to parse simple XML.
+And also to build simple XML.

 ## Parsley

 A simple _whole-text-at-a-time_ approach.

 ```
-import Parsley from 'scrapie/parsley'
+import Parsley from 'parsley'

 const p = Parsley.from(xmlText)
 ```

 A Parsley is simply an object representing the XML element from opening tag to the end of the closing tag.
+At the root level, this is simply the XML document.

 It has three properties:
 - `type` a string with the element type
 - `attr` an object of the attribute key/values
 - `children` an array of child Parsley objects and/or strings

+Attribute values and text elements have the basic XML entities decoded.

-### Parsley.from(xml) => Parsley
+### Parsley.from(xml, options) => Parsley

-Parses the xml and returns the Parsley
+Parses the xml and returns the Parsley.

+#### Options

+The only valid option is:
+- safe (true/false) - if set, then any errors will not throw but result in `null` being returned

 ### Parsley.create(type, attr, children)